What makes it interesting?

 How HCSS Software assisted with this project

-The use of HeavyBid was integral to winning this project.
+The use of HeavyBid was integral to winning this power generation construction project.
 The project was bid to AMP, utilizing a specific proposal form.
 The versatility of HeavyBid allowed Ruhlin to produce an exact copy of the bid form and use that format to determine bid items, holding accounts, and parent-child relationships.
 Ruhlin estimating staff used the information stored in the vendor/business contact system to reach out to potential material suppliers and subcontractors to request quotes, and then used the bid pricing screen for entering costs.
 Standard codes were pulled from the activity codebook or made up on the fly for non-standard work items.
 When the estimate was complete, Ruhlin used the vendor/business contact information to send out material and subcontract quantities for quotation.
 The quotes received were entered into the quote comparison system for analysis and the low quote selected.
 This quote was then rolled back into the bid and the plug pricing updated.
 This project had several owner modifications after the initial bid.
 Ruhlin was able to copy the old estimate to a new estimate and make updates, preserving the history of changes.
 After being selected by the owner to build this project, Ruhlin was able to make changes to costs and activity codes and then export from the accounting subsystem.
 A direct import to Viewpoint was accomplished and the budget complete.
 To pick one portion of HeavyBid as the reason Ruhlin was low bidder on the project is not possible.
 It was the complete integration of the estimating process and elimination of duplication that helped win the project.

 The AMP Willow Island Powerhouse, though the smallest of AMPs plants in number of turbines, presented additional geotechnical challenges given the jobsite’s tight location.
 Faced with many complex construction needs, AMP selected The Ruhlin Company to design and build the cofferdam and excavation, and to be their general contractor for the hydroelectric powerhouse project.